Amax, Cyprus, RAG American Mining Companies

 August 5, 2004

 RAG American Coal was purchased by Foundation Coal Holdings, Inc. The properties purchased included the closed Willow Creek mine, along with the closed Star Point mine.
-(Casper Star Tribune, August 5, 2004, "today") (link to the article)
+(Casper Star Tribune, August 5, 2004, "today")

 Following is a corporate succession for RAG American Coal Company, which is now known as Alpha American Coal Holding, LLC, with Plateau Mining Company as a non-operating subsidiary.